ombuvirtual/python-to-learn-python/rst/minimal.rst

     x = [[], [1], [1, 2]]
     print(x)

+.. rubric:: Determining the length of a list

 To determine the number of elements in a list you use the built-in function ``len()`` which we introduced in the section on strings.
 Suppose ``x`` is bound to list object ``[1, 2, 3]``, then